Clones of pigmented words and realizations of special classes of monoids: Clones and realizations of varieties

 \section{Clones and realizations of varieties}

-This preliminary section contains the main definitions and notions about abstract clones, free abstract clones, presentations of abstract clones by generators and relations, varieties of algebras, and clone realizations of varieties of algebras.
+This preliminary section contains the main definitions and notions about abstract clones, free abstract clones, presentations of abstract clones by generators and equations, varieties of algebras, and clone realizations of varieties of algebras.